MA Landscape and Culture

 - Research Design B

-Students not on the ESRC DTC pathway must select 30 credits of optional modules (to total 180), either provided by the School of Geography, or in other schools across the University, with the agreement of the Course Director.
+You must select 30 credits of optional modules (to total 180), either provided by the School of Geography, or in other schools across the University.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.